erinfry6/AncGeneExpReconstructionBT/README.md

  - To specify which ancestral nodes are reconstructed, modify `ancestral_reconstruction.sh`'s command section, which is at the bottom in the for loop.
 Follow the instructions in AGERinstructions.txt

- - Modify Ancestral_Analysis.R the inputs of the DistDiv function in the for loop to include the two columns of the files with the reconstructed node names

 ## Run the Bayesian Ancestral Transcriptome Reconstruction Scripts